 Any labware that isn’t in the labware library is considered to be custom.
 You are still able to use custom labware in your protocols by obtaining a custom labware definition.

 There are two ways to get a custom labware definition.

-- If your labware fits the ruleset below then you can use our API or the Labware Creator to make your own definition.
+- If your labware fits the ruleset below then you can the Labware Creator to make your own definition.